Revealed: $280m ‘dark money’ spent by US Christian Right groups globally

 ADF went to the US Supreme Court last year to defend non-profit donor secrecy.
 The case is still ongoing.
 Its few known funders include the family foundations of Trump’s education secretary Betsy DeVos, which are also major Republican party donors.

-The full extent of US religious right funding for global activities is hidden, given that many Christian conservative organisations are registered as church organisations that do not have to disclose any of this information.
+The full extent of US religious Right funding for global activities is hidden, given that many Christian conservative organisations are registered as church organisations that do not have to disclose any of this information.

 For some groups in openDemocracy’s data – notably the Billy Graham Evangelistic Association – US financial filings are only available for a small number of years.
 This group re-registered as an association of churches in 2015.

-In 2018 alone, the ACLJ spent $6 million on legal services provided by the CLA Group, a for-profit law firm in which Sekulow holds a 50% stake.
+In 2018 alone, the ACLJ spent $6m on legal services provided by the CLA Group, a for-profit law firm in which Sekulow holds a 50% stake.
 This is the same firm that is understood to be contracted by Trump.
 It only has a mailbox address, however, and Sekulow is believed to do his work for Trump from the ACLJ’s offices.

 The US website Charity Navigator, which rates non-profits, has attached an orange “moderate concern” label to its entry for the ACLJ because of “atypical financial reporting issues”.
 These include millions of dollars that the ACLJ has paid over the years to Sekulow's for-profit legal firm.

-Several of these US Christian right groups have also been linked to COVID-19 misinformation.
+Several of these US Christian Right groups have also been linked to COVID-19 misinformation.
 The anti-abortion Population Research Institute (PRI), for example, is led by an ultra-conservative activist who claims COVID-19 was man-made in a Chinese lab, and also sits on an anti-China lobby group with Steve Bannon.

 Another group, Family Watch International (FWI), has been training African politicians, religious and civil society leaders for years to oppose comprehensive sexuality education (CSE) and LGBT rights across the African continent.